Frequently Asked Questions about Accessibility

 Is an auto-generated caption/transcript sufficient for accessibility?

 No. While NYU Stream and YouTube provide automated captioning using voice recognition technology, these auto-generated captions generally do not meet acceptable standards for accuracy (especially for technical or discipline-specific language), unless they have also been corrected manually.
 Both NYU Stream and YouTube provide interfaces for adding your own closed caption file and for correcting auto-generated captions; however, only the content owner can add or edit captions.
-Read about adding NYU Stream captions as well as YouTube captions.
+Read about ordering captions and editing captions in NYU Stream as well as how to use YouTube captions.

 Can I have someone else do the captioning for me?